parse-community/docs/_includes/parse-server/third-party-auth.md

 Copy the JSON config file generated on Keycloak ([how-to link](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter)) and paste it inside of a folder (Ex.: `auth/keycloak.json`) in your server.

-The options passed to Parse server:
+The options passed to Parse Server:

 ```js
 {